bernie-skipole/skipole/README.md

 ### Final output ###

-When you have fully developed your application, and wish to deploy it, you would remove the lines in myproj.py which run the development_server, and which add the skiadmin sub project, and you will be left with your final WSGI 'application' - which can be served by any wsgi compatable web server.
+When you have fully developed your application, and wish to deploy it, you would remove the lines in myproj.py which import skilift and which run the admin functions and the development_server.
+You will be left with your final WSGI 'application' - which can be served by any WSGI compatable web server.

 ### Upgrading ###